 It’s an old family recipe from her side that consists of ground beef, seared eggplant, and tomato flavors.
 You eat it with fresh garlic yogurt and some Persian bread—or pasta if you want!
 We did that too as you can see, and it was beyond amazing.
 My worlds of Persian food love and Italian food love collided and it was something special.

 I shouldn’t bother even explaining how good this food is.
 It’s the epitome of rustic and simple goodness.
 Let me just say that.
+By the way, if you like this kind of recipe you will LOVE Koofteh – Persian Meatballs–the most gorgeous and super flavorful comfort food!

 Needless to say, after our phone call, the clouds separated.